-The NATO Innovation Landscape
+The NATO

-Innovation has become part of the fabric of NATO, embedded in our way of working and innovation entities can be found throughout the Alliance.
-An overview of the primary innovation entities within the NATO Enterprise can be found below.
+Innovation entities are present throughout the Alliance.
+An overview of the primary innovation entities within the NATO Enterprise is provided below.

 - Support military innovation entities in their development